zeiss-microscopy/libCZI/Src/libCZI/Doc/mainpage.markdown

 It features
 - reading subblocks and get the content as a bitmap
-- reading subblocks which are compressed with JPEG-XR
+- reading subblocks which are compressed with JPEG-XR andZStd
 - works with tiled images and pyramid images
 - composing multi-channel images with tinting and applying a gradation curve
 - access metadata